 9. Membership Cards

-9.1 Membership cards are processed twice a week and can take up to seven working days from processed date to arrive at the destination.
+9.1 Membership cards are processed in weekly batches and can take up to 10 working days from processed date to arrive at the destination.
 All cards are sent via Royal Mail.

 9.2 You are responsible to ensure that the membership data provided for the delivery and printing of your membership card is accurate.
 Fees for Membership cards that are printed using inaccurate data, provided by you, will not be refunded.
 An additional Fee/Credit will be charged for a replacement membership card with accurate information.

 9.3 Should you identify an error with the member data prior to printing, please contact us as soon as possible and we will do our best to rectify prior to printing.
 We cannot guarantee that we will be able to rectify prior to printing.

 9.4 Should a membership card with accurate data fail to arrive at its destination within 10 working days from the issue date, you should contact us for further investigation.
 If required, we will send a replacement card free of charge.
 Should the subsequent card fail to arrive at its destination for a second time, then we will resend another card free of charge, but this must be to an alternative destination.
 Any further subsequent cards will be subject to normal fees.
 (For the avoidance of doubt, we will dispatch membership cards twice to the same destination but to a different destination on the third attempt.
 Any further dispatch will incur the normal charges.)